intermezzOS/book/src/creating-our-first-crate.md

 $ cd ../..
 ```

 Whew!
-That'sa  lot of work.
+That's a lot of work.
 Don't worry, we'll be modifying our `Makefile` to do this
 automatically soon.

 Let's modify `src/lib.rs` to get rid of that useless test, and to say we don't want to